hard-nett/docs/docs/guides/nodes/faq.md

 Validators also play a major role in governance.
 If a delegator does not vote, they inherit the vote from their validator.
 This voting inheritance gives validators a major responsibility in the ecosystem.

 ## How are block rewards distributed?
 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains TERP with each reward, all validators maintain equal weight over time.
+This means that even though each validator gains `$TERP` with each reward, all validators maintain equal weight over time.

 ## How are fees distributed?
 Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if the proposer includes more than the strict minimum of required precommits.